Dhole/quick-vm/README.md

 ./install-vm.sh
 ```

-Start the vm (password login is disabled, just leave this running):
+Start the vm (the process will get detached):
 ```
 ./start-vm.sh
 ```